jatinmehrotra/terraform_configuration-script/README.md

 ```

-> enter the arn manually when prompted by script
+> enter the arn manually after running the script
 ```shell

 Enter your account role arn: //enter your complete role arn